Edward Colston: Modern reappraisal

 Since at least the 1990s, with increasing recognition of Colston's role in the slave trade, there has been growing criticism of his commemoration.
 The Dolphin Society, which was formed to continue Colston's philanthropy, as of 2015 referred to "the evils of slavery" and recognised that "black citizens in Bristol today can suffer disadvantage in terms of education, employment and housing for reasons that connect back to the days of the trans-Atlantic slave trade".

-The proportion of Colston's wealth that came from his involvement in the slave trade and slave-produced sugar is unknown, and can only be the subject of conjecture.
-He also made money from trading in commodities and interest from money lending.
+In April 2017 the Bristol Music Trust, a charity that ran the "Colston Hall", announced that it would drop the name of Colston after a 2020 refurbishment.
+There had been protests and petitions calling for a name change, and some concertgoers and artists had boycotted the venue because of the Colston name.
+Following the decision almost 10,000 people signed petitions to retain the name of Colston, but the hall was renamed as the Bristol Beacon in September 2020 after three years of consultation.

-In April 2017, the charity that runs the venue known at the time as "Colston Hall", the Bristol Music Trust, announced that it would drop the name of Colston when it reopened after refurbishment in 2020.
-There had been protests and petitions calling for a name change and some concertgoers and artists had boycotted the venue because of the Colston name.
-Following the decision, petitions to retain the name of Colston reached almost 10,000 signatures, though the charity confirmed that the name change would go ahead.
-The hall was renamed as the Bristol Beacon in September 2020, after three years of consultation.
+In November 2017, the Colston's Girls' School, funded by the Society of Merchant Venturers, initially announced that it would not drop the name of Colston, because it was of "no benefit" to the school to do so.
+After later consultations in 2020 with staff and pupils the school changed its name to Montpelier High School.

-In November 2017, the then Colston's Girls' School, funded by the Society of Merchant Venturers, announced that it would not drop the name of Colston, because it was of "no benefit" to the school to do so.
-Later consultations in 2020 with staff and pupils resulted in the school changing its name to Montpelier High School.
+In April 2018, the Lord Mayor of Bristol ordered that a portrait of Colston be removed from her office, saying that she would not "be comfortable sharing it with the portrait", planning that the portrait would later be hung in the proposed Museum of Abolition.

 In summer 2018, Colston Primary School renamed itself Cotham Gardens Primary School after consultation with pupils and parents.

-In February 2019, St Mary Redcliffe and Temple School announced that it would rename its former Colston school house after the American mathematician Katherine Johnson.
+In February 2019, St Mary Redcliffe and Temple School announced that it would rename its former Colston house after the American mathematician Katherine Johnson.